-- Prior to October 15th each year; - Prior to an individual's Initial Enrollment Period for Part D; - Prior to the effective date of coverage for any Medicare eligible individual under the plan; - Whenever prescription drug coverage ends or changes so that it is no longer creditable or it becomes creditable; and - Upon a beneficiary's request.
+Prior to October 15th each year (or next working day);

+- Prior to an individual's Initial Enrollment Period for Part D; - Prior to the effective date of coverage for any Medicare eligible individual under the plan; - Whenever prescription drug coverage ends or changes so that it is no longer creditable or it becomes creditable; and - Upon a beneficiary's request.

-If the disclosure notice is provided to all plan participants annually, prior to the October 15th, CMS will consider the first two bullet points satisfied.
+If the disclosure notice is provided to all plan participants annually, prior to the ACEP each year (October 15th or next working day for 2011 and subsequent years), CMS will consider the first two bullet points satisfied.
 Many employers provide the notice either during or immediately following the annual group plan enrollment period.